Soham-Wadekar/the-infinity-journal/python/os-processes.md

-# 🖥️ OS and Processes in Python
+# 🖥️ OS and Processes

 > _"Don't communicate by sharing memory; share memory by communicating."_ — Go proverb